echogarden-project/echogarden/docs/Tasklist.md

 ## Other ideas

-* Support alignment of EPUB 3 eBooks with corresponding audiobook
+* Support alignment of EPUB 3 eBooks with a corresponding audiobook
 * Voice cloning
 * Speech-to-speech voice conversion
 * Speech-to-speech translation